JuliaActors/Actors.jl/docs/src/actors.md

 ## Behavior

-When an actor receives a message, it combines any partial arguments known to it with the message arguments and executes its behavior function.
+When an actor receives a message, it executes its behavior.
+A behavior has a behavior function with partial arguments to it.
+This can be a closure [`Bhv`](@ref) or a function object around some data.

 ```julia
 julia> mystack = spawn(Bhv(stack_node, StackNode(nothing, Link()))); # create an actor with a partial argument